Skip to Main Content

 Senate House Library

 Senate House Library is the central library for the University of London with a research collection covering Arts, Literature, Humanities and Social Sciences.
-City students and staff can apply online for access to Senate House Library using the pre-registration form.
+City St George's students and staff can apply online for access to Senate House Library using the pre-registration form.

 The British Library

 The British Library is the UK's national library.
 Anyone can visit, but to use the Reading Rooms at St Pancras you will need to register for a Reader Pass.
 The British Library receives a copy of each book published in the UK, so will have books which may not be stocked by other libraries.
-You can search the British Library catalogue or search via Library Hub Discover
+You can search the British Library catalogue or search via Library Hub Discover.
+On your first visit, you need to provide proof of your identity and address.

 Archives